emiliolr/news-covid/README.md

 5. `miscellaneous`

 Contains many different miscellaneous tasks done before applying analysis methods.
-Data collection using the colection script from `collection` is included.
-Additionally, the code used to produce the visualizations for the "Limitations" section of the paper is also included.
+Data collection using the colection script from `collection` is included in `miscellaneous_stuff.ipynb`.
+Additionally, the code used to produce the visualizations for the "Limitations" section of the paper is also included in `miscellaneous_stuff.ipynb`. `stuff_for_writeup.ipynb` contains the code used to produce several descriptive tables for the writeup.

 6. `paper`